webrecorder/warcio.js/README.md

 ### Reading WARC Files

-Read operations are performed via async iterators, supporting Node streams and web streams, in particular [ReadableStream.getReader()](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/getReader) to read WARC files incrementally.
+warcio.js is designed to read WARC files incrementally using async iterators.
+Browser streams via [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) are also supported.

 Gzip-compressed WARC records are automatically decompressed using [pako](https://github.com/nodeca/pako) library.

-The package uses async iterator and supports ReadableStream, async iterators, and any stream with read() method as input sources.

-The below example can be used in the browser to parse a streaming WARC file.
+The below example can be used in the browser to parse a streaming WARC file:

 ```html